 Lesbian, gay, bi, trans, intersex or queer

-Online safety advice and support for the LGBTIQ+ community.
+eSafety has tailored online safety advice, support and resources for the LGBTIQ+ community.

 This page is for adults.
 Advice and support for young people who are out, trans or gender diverse is also available.

 If you are lesbian, gay, bi, trans, queer and/or intersex, one of the most common ways to connect with other LGBTIQ+ is online.

 Whether you are looking for information, friendship, romance or a hook up, chances are you will be perfectly safe in chatrooms and on dating apps like Grindr, Scruff, Her, and Tinder.
 But here are some risks to think about.

 These tips will help you have a safer and more enjoyable time online.

 - Know the rules or purpose of the online space.
 It’s no use looking for friends on an app or site that is mainly about dating.

 - Look out for things that don’t add up, such as the other person's online profile does not match what you see and hear when you talk or chat with them.

 - Look out for signs that indicate someone may not be who they say they are.
 If they say their webcam is not working, this may be a sign that they are pretending to be someone else to scam or extort money from you.
 Read more about online scams and identity theft.